Ottawa unveils plan to make medical devices like insulin pumps, pacemakers safer

 The plan released Thursday includes a number of steps aimed at boosting the safety, quality and efficacy of medical devices, including improving how the products get onto the market; strengthening follow-up monitoring of those already in use; and providing more information about devices to patients.

-Part of that plan involves hiring an additional eight inspectors and two investigational analysts by March and raising the number of inspections of foreign medical device manufacturers, from 80 to 95, by April.
+Part of that plan involves hiring an additional eight inspectors and two investigational analysts, bringing the total number to 90 by March, and raising the number of inspections of foreign medical device manufacturers from 80 to 95 by April.

-The strategy also involves putting in place regulations that will mandate that hospitals across the country report serious adverse incidents related to medical devices to Health Canada, Dr. Supriya Sharma, the federal department’s chief medical adviser, told a media briefing from Ottawa.
+The strategy also involves putting in place regulations that will mandate that all hospitals across the country report serious adverse incidents related to medical devices to Health Canada with “prescribed timelines,” Dr. Supriya Sharma, the federal department’s chief medical adviser, told a media briefing from Ottawa.

-“As part of the regulations, there will be prescribed timelines by which they have to report to Health Canada,” she explained.
-“And then we are looking at serious medical device incidents, so it’s a relatively short period of time by which they have to provide that information.”

-The initiative will bring mandatory reporting “from zero to 776 hospitals,” Health Canada says in an online document outlining the plan.
+Under the proposed beefed-up regulations, hospitals would be required to report adverse incidents in writing within 30 days, a period designed to allow sufficient time for institutions to validate required information and provide clinical documentation.

 However, that reporting requirement will not include private health clinics or long-term care facilities that also can provide medical devices to patients, because of the varying provincial and territorial definitions of what constitutes a hospital, Sharma said.